bachelor-2014/report/v2/human_interaction.md

 language like JavaScript which lacks conveniences that we have come to love such as types and integers.
-Even more is to be said about combining it with languages that has a rich type system like C++ or a language like C where integers are quite omnipresent, but it is a subject for another time *//TODO should we remove this first part or part of it?*.
+Even more is to be said about combining it with languages that has a rich type system like C++ or a language like C where integers are quite omnipresent.
 For now it makes sense to mention how the development process has been firsthand.
-It is largely dominated by a lot of casting to odd predefined types, that often seems a bit for from the underlying datatypes in C and C++, which prompts thoughts about whether the languages are too far apart, and if a language closer to C would make the process easier.
+It is largely dominated by a lot of casting to odd predefined types, that often seems a bit for from the underlying datatypes in C and C++.
+This prompts thoughts about whether the languages are too far apart, and if a language closer to C would make the process easier.
 The second consideration is that it must be rather inefficient to keep crossing such a high barrier, which may be improved with a language with more similar